ARKye03/morghulis/README.md

 > [!WARNING]
 > **Users must be part of the `video` group to use backlight services.**
 >
-> For OSD to work, you need to append `"morghulctl -r change_volume" and/or" morghulctl -r change_brightness"` to whatever keybinding you want to use to raise/lower the volume/brightness.
+> For OSD to work, you need to append `"morghulis -r change_volume" and/or" morghulis -r change_brightness"` to whatever keybinding you want to use to raise/lower the volume/brightness.
 > Example:
 >
 > ```hyprlang
-> binde=, XF86MonBrightnessUp, exec, brightnessctl set +10% & morghulctl -r change_brightness
+> binde=, XF86MonBrightnessUp, exec, brightnessctl set +10% & morghulis -r change_brightness
 > ```

 ### Thanks to